 Q: How much severance pay am I entitled to receive?

-A: The amount of severance you are entitled to receive depends on what the relevant severance policy, severance offer, or employment contract says.
+A: Other than pursuant to New Jersey’s WARN Act, the amount of severance you are entitled to receive depends on what the relevant severance policy, severance offer, or employment contract says.
 It is often based on how long you worked for the company, such as one or two weeks’ of severance per year.
 But it also can be based on another formula set by the company, a fixed amount, or determined on a case-by-case basis.

 Q: Can I negotiate for more severance pay with my company?